PHP Luminova: MySQLi and PDO Database Connection Driver

 use Luminova\Database\Connection;

-$enableConnectionPool = true; // Enable connection pooling
+$enableConnectionPool = true;

-$maxConnectionPools = 5; // Maximum number of pooled connections
+$maxConnectionPools = 5;

-$autoConnect = true; // Automatically connect on initialization
+$autoConnect = true;

-$conn = new Connection($enableConnectionPool, $maxConnectionPools, $autoConnect);Manual Driver Initialization
+$conn = new Connection(

 use App\Config\Database;

-$mysqli = new MysqliDriver(new Database([
+$mysqli = new MysqliDatabase(Database::fromArray(

 ]));